-FERC Chairman Joseph Kelliher last Thursday applauded President Bush's selection of Philip D. Moeller and Jon Wellinghoff to the Federal Energy Regulatory Commission.
+FERC Chairman Joseph Kelliher on Thursday applauded President Bush’s selection of Philip D. Moeller and Jon Wellinghoff to fill the vacancies at the Federal Energy Regulatory Commission.

 Moeller, executive director of the Washington office for Alliant Energy Corp., is an “excellent choice,” Kelliher said, adding that he has personally known Moeller for 20 years “when I was a House staffer and he was a Senate staffer.”
 He said he had just met Wellinghoff, a partner with the law firm of Beckley Singleton in Colorado, but he has the “right background and experience for the Commission.”